ATLED-3301/robopy/README.md

 Check out the Jupyter test file for some usage examples.

+## License

+This project is licensed under the MIT License.
 Feel free to contribute and improve this library!